 ● Weights & Measures The metric system is used.

-Compared to other West African countries, Guinea-Bissau is bliss for women travellers.
-There's none of the whistling or aggressive catcalls that can make other places tough terrain for lone female travellers.
+Whistling and catcalling is minimal in Guinea-Bissau.
 It's best to bring all the tampons you need.
 They're hard to find up-country, and in Bissau, if you can find them, they're expensive.

 One glance at the alphabet soup of acronyms painted on SUVs and signage fronting buildings in Bissau and you know international organisations have a robust presence in the country.
 However, it's generally career professionals, and certainly Portuguese speakers who staff the plethora of ongoing projects.
 Sponsorship by an employer is necessary.